Grate-Oracle-Lewot/GrateCrystal/README.md

   - Enemy trainer parties are more diverse and generally stronger, and new trainers are found throughout the game
   - All items are more widely available, either in shops, as wild held items, or things like Beuna's Password prizes
   - Trade evolutions have all been replaced with other methods, making them more easily obtainable in a ROM
-  - Any Pokémon that received a new evolution in a later generation has its base stats increased to about halfway between its original stats and those of its evolution, to compensate for the evolutions not being present
+  - Any Pokémon that received a new evolution in a later generation has its base stats increased to about halfway between its original stats and those of its evolution, to compensate for the evolutions not being present (true of evolutions through Gen 9)
   - All Pokémon that only belonged to one Egg Group now belong to two, Ditto can breed with itself, and legendaries can now breed with Ditto (except for Mewtwo)
 - Mr. Pokémon is now named Pokey Man.
 After defeating Blue, you can battle Prof. Oak at Pokey Man's house once per day, and if you win, Pokey Man will give you another Odd Egg (or if you have Mewtwo in your party at the time, a Mewtwo egg)
 - If you have all 16 Badges, you can fight former Elite Four members in a secondary gauntlet at the Cianwood Photo Studio